jerrytran-wrk/rn-clean-architecture-template/README.md

   </a>
 </p>

-> React Native clean architect for quick start with React Native
+> React Native clean architecture for quick start with React Native

 ## :star: Features